8 Dream Destinations Where Aussies Can Work Remotely in 2026

 🇭🇷 Croatia – Adriatic Bliss Without the Tax Bill

-Croatia’s digital nomad visa now allows up to 18 months of tax-free living if you earn at least $5,400 per month.
+Croatia’s digital nomad visa now allows up to 18 months residency if you earn at least au $4,419 per month.

+Overall the cost of living in Croatia is 32.6% lower than in Australia.
 A one-bedroom apartment in Split sits around $1,300 a month.
-The Adriatic lifestyle — beaches, history, and a laid-back rhythm — makes Croatia one of Europe’s most underrated spots to “work from home.”
+The Adriatic lifestyle - beaches, history, and a laid-back rhythm makes Croatia one of Europe’s most underrated spots to “work from home.”
 Bonus: unmarried partners can apply too, as long as you’ve been together for three years.

 🇹🇭 Thailand – Work, Swim, Repeat

-Thailand’s “Work from Thailand Professional” visa is perfect for digital nomads wanting warmth, affordability, and great food.
+Thailand’s digital nomad visa is valid for 5 years and is perfect for those wanting warmth, affordability, and great food.
 You’ll need $21,000 in savings held for three months before applying.

 Living modestly, rent and daily costs can come in under $950 a month.
-You’ll only pay tax on foreign income if it’s brought into Thailand the same year — a huge win for long-term stays.
+You’ll only pay tax on foreign income if it’s brought into Thailand the same year, a huge win for long-term stays.
+Thailand has excellent Wi-Fi, coworking hubs, and cafes with stable connections across major cities.

 🇨🇷 Costa Rica - Pura Vida Living

-Costa Rica’s one-year digital nomad visa (extendable) means no tax on overseas income, if you earn at least $4,400 per month.
+Costa Rica’s one year digital nomad visa (extendable) means no tax on overseas income, if you earn at least $5,221 per month.

-Health insurance worth $70,000 is required, but rents average $1,400 a month.
-Between the jungles, beaches, and wildlife, you’ll soon understand the locals’ favourite saying — pura vida, “the pure life.”
+Between the jungles, beaches, and wildlife, you’ll soon understand the locals’ favourite saying: pura vida, “the pure life.”

 🇦🇪 Dubai – The Glamorous Nomad Life

-Dubai’s Virtual Working Programme lets you stay for a year, tax-free, if you earn $5,000 a month.
+United Arab Emirates digital nomad visa lets you stay for a year, tax-free, if you earn $8,685 a month.
 The application fee is $420, with a quick medical check on arrival.
+As a digital nomad in the United Arab Emirates, you’ll pay 0% income tax on your earnings to the local government during the visa period.

 🇳🇿 New Zealand – Close to Home, Far from Ordinary